mosparo/documentation/docs/2_quickstart.md

 # Quickstart

-To start with mosparo, some basic steps are required.
+Some basic steps are required to start with mosparo.

 ## 1. Install mosparo

-To start with mosparo, you need a mosparo installation.
+You need a mosparo installation to start with mosparo.
 This is the most important step, otherwise all the other steps are useless.

 To install mosparo, please head over to our [installation documentation](/docs/category/installation).